 I know this is super annoying, but this is one of those travel scenarios where you have to just roll with it.
 There’s nothing you could have done to avoid it and you’re stuck where you are anyway.

 Make the most of it!
 Take a breath and relax.
 Have a fabulous dinner.
 Get lost in a great book.
 If you’re traveling as a family, play a game together.
 Catch up on work so you’re not stressed when you return.
 If you’re able, check out what the city has to offer.

 My biggest fear when I check a bag and it’s not a direct flight!
 Obviously, do not pack anything in your bag that you can’t live without.
 That goes for your medications, money, valuables, and anything of sentimental importance to you.
 You’ll be devastated if you lose those items and some of those items are on the list of items that the airline will not reimburse you for.

 I always advise those traveling for a destination wedding NOT to pack your tux, bridesmaids dress, or wedding dress.
 Take those in your carry on.
 These items are not easily or quickly replaceable and should go in your carry-on luggage.

-I recently saw a story where a groom lost his wedding tux due to a missing bag and had only a t-shirt and shorts to wear to his wedding.
+Years ago there was a story where a groom lost his wedding tux due to a missing bag and had only a t-shirt and shorts to wear to his wedding.
 Were the photos hilarious?
 Yes!
 But it clearly was not the outfit he had planned.
 Fortunately, it looks like his sweet bride had the temperament to take it in stride.
 And the pictures were definitely memorable. https://www.cosmopolitan.com/lifestyle/a10335622/groom-suit-lost-delta-wedding-iceland/

 DO NOT LEAVE the airport without filing a claim with your airline and getting a claim/reference number.
 You can use this number to check for the status of the luggage online or by phone.